Unleashing the hounds.

 “To use a patient’s own immune system to fight cancer, we need to turn that patient’s CAR T cells into bloodhounds.
 We train them to sniff out and kill cancer cells,” says Crystal Mackall, MD, of Stanford University (Stanford, Calif.).
 “T cells find tumors by being trained (genetically engineered) to find specific biomarkers, and different cancers express different biomarkers.”

-When Dr. Mackall was awarded a grant from Alliance for Cancer Gene Therapy, “it was already established that with genetic engineering, CAR T cells could be successfully trained to find and destroy cancers that express the protein biomarker CD19, which is expressed by leukemia and lymphoma, for example,” says Dr. Mackall.
+When Dr. Mackall was awarded a grant from Alliance for Cancer Gene Therapy, “it was already established that with genetic engineering, CAR T cells could be successfully trained to find and destroy cancers that express the protein biomarker CD19, which is expressed by leukemia and lymphoma, for example,” says Dr. Mackall, a member of the National Academy of Medicine.
 “We also knew that pediatric neuroblastoma and osteosarcoma express a different biomarker, a fatty sugar known as GD2.”

 With different genetic engineering, Dr. Mackall developed a new iteration of CAR T-cell therapy, successfully training T cells to find and kill solid tumors that express GD2 in much the same way T cells are trained to find and kill cancers that express CD19.